Licensed Practical Nurses (LPN) vs. Registered Nurses (RN)

 Team of nurses standing in hallwayCredit: FatCamera / E+ / Getty Images

-Do you want to start your nursing career and cannot decide between a role as a licensed practical nurse (LPN) or registered nurse (RN)?
-What you can afford in time and money can often determine the initial decision, but each job offers opportunities toward advancement.
+Do you want to start your nursing career but cannot decide between a licensed practical nurse (LPN) or a registered nurse (RN)?

-What is the difference between LPNs and RNs?
-Learn more about what differentiates the two roles, including the average salary for LPNs vs. RNs.
+Learn more about what differentiates these two fields, including salary and career outlooks for LPNs vs. RNs.

 Loading...